shkschneider/lasagna/ROADMAP.md

 ---

+v0.2 — WorldGeneration (biomes)

+---

+v0.3 — Death & snapshot restore
+- Goals
+  - Automatic periodic snapshot system saving world and player state (lightweight).
+  - On death, restore the last snapshot (no manual saves).
+- Non-goals
+  - Long-term persistence and multi-snapshot UI management.
+- Acceptance criteria
+  - If player dies, the world and player inventory/position/health restore to the last snapshot slot.

+---

-v0.2 — Crafting and Ages (basic progression)
+v0.4 — Crafting and Ages (basic progression)
 - Goals
   - Hand crafting and Workbench recipes (simple recipes only).
   - Age progression system: unlocks (per README) — at minimum unlock an extra 9-slot row for inventory and next-tier Omnitool.